learn-co-students/ruby-gets-input-bootcamp-prep-000/README.md

 ### The `lib` Directory

 The `lib` directory is where we place the code that our program relies on to run.
 It is the meat of our CLI application.
-Our executable file *requires* the files in the `lib` directory and uses the code (for example, calling on any methods we might define) to to enact the CLI.
+Our executable file *requires* the files in the `lib` directory and uses the code (for example, calling on any methods we might define) to enact the CLI.

 Open up `lib/hello_ruby_programmer.rb` file.
 Notice that it defines a `#greeting` method that is called in the `bin/greeting` file.
 This is the pattern you'll become familiar with for CLI applications––defining methods in a `lib` directory and calling those methods in `bin` executable files to actually run the program.